 Did you know that driving at 80mph can use up to 25% more fuel than compared to driving at 70mph (which is the maximum speed limit in the UK)?

 Excessive speed is one of the fastest ways to burn through your fuel so its pays to have a light right foot and accelerate more gently.

 Another tip for urban driving is to change up through the gears as quickly as you can with the lowest revs possible because the faster an engine spins, the more fuel it uses.

 Turn your air conditioning off

-Unless it’s really hot or comfortable cold in the car, it's best to keep the the air-con turned off for long periods of time.
+Unless it’s really hot or uncomfortable cold in the car, it's best to keep the air-con turned off for long periods of time.

 Using it puts strain on the engine and in turn more fuel is used, especially at lower speeds.
 The same applies to heated windscreens, demisters and other bits of tech.